VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog10.md

 also works.

-If you need anything more complicated than that, here's [Splitting Code Into Multiple Files (teclado - 30 Days of Python)](https://teclado.com/30-days-of-python/python-30-day-21-multiple-files/). <a class="ptr">(1)</a>
+If you need anything more complicated than that, here's [Splitting Code Into Multiple Files (teclado - 30 Days of Python)](https://teclado.com/30-days-of-python/python-30-day-21-multiple-files/). <footnote>This 30 days of python series is decent, but paced a little weird and wants you to use web tools instead of running it locally on your computer - basically, if you're going to look at more of it, ignore "day 1" and go get python setup on your actual computer (like we did back in the programming intro) and expect to do like 6 days at a time at first.</footnote>

 ## C